It’s not always easy being a father, and many guys don’t have a dad that modeled fatherhood well. Some men have never even met their dads.

 We don’t get to shield our children from all of the pain and brokenness in our sinful world.
 We can only prepare them to respond to it.
 And just like our hearts sometimes ache for our kids, so does God’s heart grieve for you and me.

-My final advice then is this:Never take for granted the wisdom an older generation is willing to share with you!Click To Tweet
+Another suggestion for you then is this:Never take for granted the wisdom an older generation is willing to share with you!Click To Tweet

 Encouragement for Dads